 Supercar builder Lamborghini has joined forces with The Italian Sea Group to develop its first ever luxury superboat, the Lamborghini 63.

-Called the Tecnomar for Lamborghini 63, it will be the first boat to wear the famous ’fighting bull’ logo.
-Hull No 1 is already under construction and on track to launch at the group’s Tecnomar yard in early 2021.
+Called the Tecnomar for Lamborghini 63, it is the first boat to wear the famous ’fighting bull’ logo.
+Hull No 1 was launched at the group’s Tecnomar yard in Marina di Carrara earlier this week.

-The styling is said to take its inspiration from the 220mph Lamborghini Siàn FKP 37, the limited edition hybrid supercar that combines a petrol V12 engine with an F1 super-capacitor to boost its power and range.
+The styling takes its inspiration from the 220mph Lamborghini Siàn FKP 37, the limited edition hybrid supercar that combines a petrol V12 engine with an F1 super-capacitor to boost its power and range.